dr-guangtou/daily_astroph/astroph-1801.md

 #### [Timing the formation and assembly of early-type galaxies via spatially resolved stellar populations analysis](https://arxiv.org/abs/1801.05486)
     **Relevant**
+    * We find rather flat age and [Mg/Fe] radial gradients, weakly dependent on the effective velocity dispersion of the galaxy within half-light radius.
+    * metallicity gradients become steeper with increasing galaxy velocity dispersion.
+    * we find a tight age-[Mg/Fe] relation, supporting that the duration of the star formation is the main driver of the [Mg/Fe] enhancement in massive ETGs.
+    * 使用了[α/Fe]-variable MILES stellar population synthesis models

 #### [The origin of ICM enrichment in the outskirts of present-day galaxy clusters from cosmological hydrodynamical simulations](https://arxiv.org/abs/1801.05425)